davekinkead/thesis/presentations/arse_about_face_liberalism.md

 ---

+### Strength vs Breadth

 There is an interplay here between the strength of commitment to ideals resulting from a consensus based the _right_ reasons, and the breadth of commitment to those ideals resulting from a consensus based on _any_ reason.

 We can increase the breadth of overlapping consensus by loosening our requirement for consensus from the right reasons to any reasons.
 This is the approach of convergence accounts like Jerry Gaus' but the stability of any subsequent regime is undermined because they fail to adequately address the problem of _modus vivendi_.

+[DIAGRAM]

 We could on the other hand, promote stability by strengthening commitment for the right reasons, something Quong does by qualifying the 'reasonableness' requirement but we can only do so at the cost of breadth of support.

-Because just as no one rightly believes that a belief they hold to be true is false, few if anyone would hold their own belief, which they hold to be true, to be unreasonable.
+Just as no one rightly believes that a belief they hold to be true is false, few if anyone would hold their own belief, which they hold to be true, to be unreasonable.
 Strengthening commitment for the right reasons then, narrows the scope for an overlapping consensus because it annexes or disenfranchises the values of many within the regime from consideration.

 ---

-Liberalism of this form then, can be considered brittle.
+So liberalisms of this kind, can be considered brittle.
 Its stability is derived from an interplay of forces that are largely in opposition and any attempt to promote stability from one direction, undermines stability from the other.

-This brittleness is exacerbated by the degree of diversity within a political unit, something which the realisation of political liberalism entails.
+And this brittleness is exacerbated by the degree of diversity within a political unit, the very thing realising political liberalism entails.

+Just to what extend this brittleness of political liberalism will result in instability will be empiric matter conditional upon the interplay of these opposing forces.
+But what this does show is that political liberalism based on public reason offers little if anything to address the instability that was so problematic for _A Theory of Justice_.
+We seem to have reached the same point via other means.

 ---